naoshibaikyu/superbuddn/epilogues/s1roadtrip.md

 Nadine Angry: I said don't tell me!

-Eris: Do we have any back up?!
+Eris Annoyed: Do we have any back up?!

-Scruffy: (searching the bags) We don't have any gas canisters, so no.
+Scruffy Sad: (searching the bags) We don't have any gas canisters, so no.

 Eris: When's the nearest gas station?